 Prescription glasses and sunglasses

 Whilst most people remember to take a camera not everyone thinks they need to take binoculars!
-Binoculars are ESSENTIAL for best wildlife viewing.
+Binoculars are ESSENTIAL for the best wildlife viewing.
 And, a GOOD pair of binoculars will make a BIG difference to your experience.

 Clothes and toiletries

 Most international airlines will restrict your check-in luggage to around 20 to 30kgs.
 However, depending on your itinerary, you may be limited to as little as 12 to 20 kgs, often including your hand luggage.

 (i) A laundry service is usually available in most safari camps and lodges.
 The exception will be for adventure camping and mobile tented safaris, where it is often difficult, due to the mobile nature, to offer a laundry service.